During 2022, 111 years since our establishment, we provided $135,500 in Financial Aid to deserving Jewish Students of Western New York.

 Eligibility & Guidelines

 Basic Eligibility Criteria

-- Jewish students who have attended high school in either Erie or Niagara County in New York State.
+- Jewish students who attended public or private high school in Erie or Niagara County in New York State.

 - Jewish students who are residing in either Erie or Niagara County and are new Americans.